davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 ```

-- If you aren't planning to submit your assignment via a Github link, then you can simply download the starter files onto your Ubuntu virtual machine using:
+- If you aren't planning to submit your assignment via a Github link, then you can simply download the starter files onto your VS Code remote development using:

 ```